YunoHost/doc/backup.md

 ### Automatic backups

 You can add a simple cron job to trigger automatic backups regularly.
-For instance, to backup your wordpress weekly, create a file `/etc/cron.weekly/backup-wordpress` with the following content :
+For instance, to backup your wordpress weekly, create a file `/etc/cron.weekly/backup-wordpress` with the following content:

 ```bash
 #!/bin/bash
 yunohost backup create --apps wordpress
 ```

-then make it executable :
+then make it executable:

 ```bash
 chmod +x /etc/cron.weekly/backup-wordpress
 ```

-Be careful what you backup exactly and when : you don't want to end up with your whole disk space saturated because you backuped 30 GB of data every day.
+Be careful what you backup exactly and when: you don't want to end up with your whole disk space saturated because you backuped 30 GB of data every day.

 #### Backing your server on a remote server

-You can follow this tutorial on the forum to setup Borg between two servers : <https://forum.yunohost.org/t/how-to-backup-your-yunohost-server-on-another-server/3153>
+You can follow this tutorial on the forum to setup Borg between two servers: <https://forum.yunohost.org/t/how-to-backup-your-yunohost-server-on-another-server/3153>

-Alternatively, the app Archivist allows to setup a similar system : <https://forum.yunohost.org/t/new-app-archivist/3747>
+Alternatively, the app Archivist allows to setup a similar system: <https://forum.yunohost.org/t/new-app-archivist/3747>

 #### Avoiding the backup of some folders
 If needed, you can specify that some `/home/user` folders are left out of the `yunohost backup` command, by creating a blank file named `.nobackup` in them.

 #### Full backup with `dd`

 If you are using an ARM board, another method for doing a full backup can be to create an image of the SD card.
-For this, poweroff your ARM board, get the SD card in your computer then create a full image with something like :
+For this, poweroff your ARM board, get the SD card in your computer then create a full image with something like:

 ```bash
 dd if=/dev/mmcblk0 of=./backup.img status=progress
 ```

-(replace `/dev/mmcblk0` with the actual device of your sd card)
+(replace `/dev/mmcblk0` with the actual device of your SD card)

 You can also create a compressed image using gzip this way:
 ```bash